jpgoldberg/toy-crypto-math/docs/source/games.rst

     :class-doc-from: both
     :members: TRACK_CHALLENGE_CTEXTS

-The classes only [#only]_ differ in which methods they offer and the sequence in which they are called.
+The classes optionally differ in which methods they offer and the sequence in which they are called.
 That ordiering defined by the transition tables in :data:`T_TABLE` with the initial stated being :data:`State.STARTED`.